A checklist for expanding your ecommerce business overseas

 Start by looking at your own data to see where your international orders are coming from.
 Learn as much as you can about your international customers’ spending patterns and local buying trends.
 Then think about how you can offer a localised shopping experience for them.

 Google Analytics is great for gauging whether there’s international interest in your products or services.
-Google’s Market Finder can quickly analyse search traffic on relevant keywords to help drive people to your business.
+Google Market Finder can quickly analyse search traffic on relevant keywords to help drive people to your business.

-Then use a tool like Google’s Keyword Planner to calculate the level of competition for search ads.
+Then use a tool like Google Keyword Planner to identify the level of competition for search ads.
 This will tell you whether you’re entering a crowded or untapped market.

 Is your website translated and localised for global expansion?

-Translation means giving international customers the option to read your website’s copy in their own language.
-Engage a local professional copywriter to produce a translation that maintains your website’s tone of voice and its key messages.
+Engage a local professional copywriter to produce a translation that maintains your website’s tone of voice and key messages.

-How will you be accepting payments from international customers?
-This is important because online shoppers tend to abandon their purchases at the check-out if their preferred payment option isn’t available or if they don’t trust their payment details will be handled securely.
+Are you set up to accept payments from international customers?
+Online shoppers tend to abandon purchases at checkout if their preferred payment option isn’t available or if they don’t trust their payment details will be handled securely.

 Find out the preferred payment method in your target market and how to offer it on your website.

 Then find out if your payment provider lets you list products in different currencies.
-If it doesn’t then include a currency converter on your website so customers don’t have to go elsewhere to find out how much your product costs in their own currency.
+If it doesn’t, then include a currency converter on your website.

-Have you thought about packaging for international delivery?
+How will you package products for international delivery?

 Have you decided how to handle overseas returns and refunds?

-Are you happy to shoulder the cost or return postage if your customer doesn’t like your product?
-Customers are generally unlikely to buy from your ecommerce store if your return policy is unclear or seemingly unreasonable.
+Are you happy to shoulder the cost of return postage if your customer doesn’t like your product?
+Customers are generally unlikely to buy from your ecommerce store if your return policy is unclear or doesn’t meet their expectations.

 Do you have local support to help your business expand internationally?

 Building trust among customers and stakeholders in a new market is crucial.
-A local contact network can take you much further than going at it alone.
+A local contact network can take save you time and accelerate success.

-Their knowledge of their home market and ability to converse in its language will help you bridge communication gaps, resolve teething problems quickly and expand your business there.
+Local business partners have deep knowledge of their home market and ability to converse in the local language.
+They can help you bridge communication gaps and resolve teething problems quickly.

-Also consider hiring a local financial controller to help with your accounts, invoicing, payment and local tax laws.
-You’ll be saving yourself heaps of time – and potentially, money – down the line down the line and you can be confident that you’ll get through any auditing processes.
+Consider hiring a local financial controller to help with your accounts, invoicing, payments and local tax laws.
+You can save yourself time and potentially, money down the line and help streamline any auditing processes.

 Get business stories, ideas and offers in your inbox each month.